 Six Questions Content Marketers Should Ask of Their Google Analytics Data

-Understanding the value and ROI of content is an imperative to modern marketing analytics.
+Understanding the Value and ROI of Content is Imperative to Modern Marketing Analytics.

 Here are some great ways to start asking the right questions of your data…